16 inches

 Standard Document Scanners

-How to Visualize and Estimate 16 Inches Without a Ruler
+How to Estimate 16 Inches Without a Ruler

 Read more knowledgeable blogs on Measure Take.